Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS_interop.md

 There is also a Jupyter Aladin Lite extension that will enable interactive sky visualization in Jupyter notebooks.
-See the [CDS/ipyaladin](https://github.com/cds-astro/ipyaladin) Github page for installation instructions and usage.
+See the [CDS-astro / ipyaladin](https://github.com/cds-astro/ipyaladin) Github page for installation instructions and usage.

 ## TOPCAT